Learning disorders: Know the signs, how to help

 - Interpreting facial expressions and nonverbal cues in social interactions

 - Fine motor skills, such as writing

 - Higher-level reading comprehension or written expression, usually appearing in later grade school

 Factors that might influence the development of learning disorders include:

 - Environmental exposure.
-Exposure to high levels of lead has been linked to an increased risk of learning disorders.
+Exposure to high levels of toxins, such as lead, has been linked to an increased risk of learning disorders.

 What are the signs of learning disorders?

 Your child might have a learning disorder if he or she:

 - Doesn't master skills in reading, spelling, writing or math at or near expected age and grade levels